-Area wide maps of the Dome Valley-Wellton-Texas Hill areas where fall melons were produced from 2011-2016 are shown above.
+Area wide maps of the Dome Valley-Wellton-Texas Hill areas where fall melons were produced from 2012-2017 are shown above.
 Last fall, whitefly abundance and CYSDV Incidence were the lowest we've recorded since we started these studies in 2007.
-We speculate that these low levels are attributed the lower cotton acreage in these areas in 2016.
-The few melon fields that were heavily infected (Roll) were planted near cotton that was not defoliated until late October.
-Furthermore, these maps reflect our observations and research that suggests placement of melons away from areas of where cotton is produced cotton, and as well as from where spring melons had previously been grown provides the least risk of infection.
+We speculate that these low levels are attributed the lower cotton acreage in these areas in 2017.
+The few melon fields that were moderately infected were planted near alfalfa and cotton.
+Furthermore, these maps reflect our observations and research that indicates planting melons distant from cotton, as well as from where melons had been grown the previous spring, provides the least risk of infection.

-Past estimates of virus show that CYSDV incidence in 2011 was greatest in the western part of the region near Dome Valley.
-Most of these melons fields had > 75% virus (red triangles).
-These same areas also had the highest whitefly abundance as indicated by sticky traps.
-Several of the fields were grown near spring melon watermelons fields.
-East of this area (Tacna/Roll/Texas Hill), CYSDV was much lower and suggests that isolation from host crops may play a key role in minimizing virus incidence on fall melons.
-The Texas Hill area (far right) had the very overall lowest incidence of both whiteflies and CYSDV even though less than half of this acreage was grown under row covers.
-CYSDV incidence was highest in the Dome Valley area.
-In 2012, CYSDV and WF numbers were the highest we recorded during the study to date.
+Past estimates of virus show that CYSDV incidence and WF numbers in 2012 were the highest we recorded during the study to date.
 The fall melons were concentrated from Ave.
 33E to Ave.
 47 E, and as anticipated, the virus incidence was very high near Wellton.
 Virus was also higher in some of the fields grown further east; many at higher rates than seen in previous years.
 Not surprising, spring melons were scattered throughout the region the previous spring.
+These same areas also had the highest whitefly abundance as indicated by sticky traps.
+Several of the fields were grown near spring melon watermelons fields.
+East of this area (Tacna/Roll/Texas Hill), CYSDV was much lower and suggests that isolation from host crops may play a key role in minimizing virus incidence on fall melons.
+The Texas Hill area (far right) had the very overall lowest incidence of both whiteflies and CYSDV even though less than half of this acreage was grown under row covers.
 By the 2013 season, growers were seeking more isolation by planting in the eastern-most regions of the area where CYSDV incidence has traditionally been lighter.
-However, even in these isolated areas moderate levels of CYSDV was present in 2013.
-In 2014, two of the 3 blocks of melons on the eastern most part of the region had levels of CYSDV > 50%.
+However, even in these isolated areas moderate levels of CYSDV > 50%.
 Not surprising, in areas where CYSDV incidence was the highest, had been grown within 0.5-1 mile the previous spring.
 By 2015, CYSDV incidence and WF abundance was much lower than any previous year, likely a result of low cotton acreage in the area.
+This tend continued in 2016 and 2017, where CYSADV was very light on melons throughout the area.